TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 >“*If Light is Investiture, and all Investiture is deity, and deity has Intent, then Light must have Intent.*”
 \- Navani Kholin[5]

-The Investiture of each Shard, and the Shard themselves, have an Intent that shapes how they act and what they are capable of doing.
+The Investiture of each Shard, and the Shard themselves, have an Intent that shapes how they act and what they are capable of doing, which reflects and embodies aspects of Adonalsium's nature.
 This Intent has a deep influence on the properties of their Investiture, and upon the mind and actions of their Vessel.
 The Intent warps the mind over time, with the influence growing greater and more controlling over time.
 It is difficult for a Vessel to fight against the Intent of their Shard, but if they do so for long enough, it possible to modify the way an Intent manifests, but they cannot change it outright.
 Therefore, shardic Intent is not immutable, but it is also not overwritable.
 Furthermore, this means that the mind and Intent influence one another, until they eventually come to a balance.
 Intent does not only effect how a Shard and its Vessel act, but also what they are capable and incapable of doing.
 For example, Preservation is incapable of doing harm or initiating change.
 It is possible for a Shard to be broken down into multiple smaller Shards with different Intents.
 It is currently unknown whether this has ever happened before, or how it would be accomplished.
 Conversely, it is possible for multiple Shards to be held by one Vessel, which intermingles them and modifies the Intent depending on if the Intents and Tones are working together in harmony or discord.
 Having opposing Intents between the Shards one holds, such as Ruin and Preservation, can lead one to have difficulty acting.
 If the Shard is dropped, it would drop as one unified Shard rather than splitting back into the constituent parts.
+Many Intents have both a psychological and phenomenal interpretation.
+Such as Honor being oaths, agreements, and laws as they relate to sapient beings, but many argue it is also a cosmic sense of justice and the natural laws of physics.

 #### Pure Tone and Rhythms
 Each Shard is associated with a Pure Tone and a Rhythm, borne from the interaction of the inherent nature of the Shard with the world they chose to Invest.
 The Pure Tone is the sound itself, whilst the Rhythm is the beat to which the Tone fluctuates.
 This is sometimes referred to as a Shard's "song."
 Some individuals argue that Investiture responds to Tones as they remind it of the voice of the Shard commanding it to obey.
+It is possible to create Anti-Investiture via dampening the natural frequency of a Shard's Investiture, and then forcing it to resonate with the Anti-Rhythm of the Shard.
+This produces Investiture that is inherently destructive to the Shard in question, converting their Investiture directly into energy.

 #### Shardic Memory
 Shards remember their history, outside of the Vessel itself.
 When one ascends to godhood, they gain all the memories engraved into the Shard.
 This does not, however, grant the Vessel experience in using the power, it merely grants them knowledge of how to use it and how it was used in the past.